Combating distracted driving... with your phone?

 If you’re a cellphone owner, you know the intense gravitational pull felt in response to a ding or vibration indicating the arrival of a new message.
 For most people, that magnetism unfortunately doesn’t go away when driving.

 Technology got us in this mess, and technology is going to get us out.
-At least, that’s the sentiment of Deborah Hersman, the president of the NSC.
+At least, that’s the sentiment of Deborah Hersman, former CEO of the National Safety Council.

-Cellphone companies and application developers are taking steps to combat the prevalent issue of distracted driving.
-Cellphone blocking technology removes the temptation of distracted driving altogether by prohibiting calls or texts while a vehicle is in motion.
-This technology can come in the form of a downloadable app, adding a service to your wireless plan or installing a device into your vehicle to create a “geofence” (a virtual barrier).
+Cell phone blocking technology can combat the prevalent issue of distracted driving by prohibiting calls or texts while a vehicle is in motion.
+This technology can come in the form of a downloadable app, adding a service to your wireless plan, or installing a device into your vehicle to create a “geofence” (a virtual barrier).
 Devices that connect with onboard diagnostics stop your phone when the car is engaged and can send an auto reply to calls and texts.

-Popular tech giant Apple took their first stab at distracted driving with an iOS update in fall of 2017.
-The optional “Do Not Disturb While Driving” safety feature aims to keep drivers focused on the road by blocking notifications on an iPhone’s lock screen and sending a voluntary, automatic reply to those attempting to text.
+Popular tech giant Apple took their first stab at distracted driving with an iOS update in 2017.
+The optional “Do Not Disturb While Driving” safety feature aimed to keep drivers focused on the road by blocking notifications on an iPhone’s lock screen and sending a voluntary, automatic reply to those attempting to text.
+Although the technology has been available for years now, it hasn't seemed to catch on just yet.
+According to a 2023 survey by Cambridge Mobile Telematics, only 20% of drivers surveyed frequently use the function.

 Several third-party apps with varying features are available for download in your phone’s app store.
 While most of them have call- and text-blocking capabilities, others go a step further by allowing parents to track their teen drivers, blocking email and internet access, and disabling smartphone cameras.